okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/ios/sdkforyourapp.md

 After you run the sample app and explore its available use cases, you can begin to integrate the SDK and/or the widget into your own app.
-To get started follow these steps:
+To get started, follow these steps:

 #### Step 1: Add package dependency